Texts in Context:

 for a long season ...Beowulf, ll.
 107, 111-114

 Northumbria appears to have had something of a “melting pot” character.
 Its Christian practice reflected influences both from the Continent and from the Irish Church—small wonder, since this was the kingdom in which the Synod of Whitby was held, which formally regularized the relationship between the Celtic Church and the Roman.
 The arts of poetry and manuscript illumination both throve in Northumbria, and, besides Alcuin, it also nurtured the soul and mind of St. Bede the Venerable.
-The realm was more impacted by the Danelaw than the other two (more on that shortly), and its language, while basically Anglian like that of Mercia, was more Norse-influenced.
+The realm was more impacted by the Danelaw than the other two (more on that shortly), and its language, while basically Anglian like that of Mercia, was more influenced by Norse.

 The Bonus Fourth Realm